markoceran/social-network/README.md

 - **Frontend**: HTML, CSS, TypeScript, Angular, Node.js
 - **Backend**: Java, Spring Boot
 - **Database**: MySQL
-- **Authentication**: JWT (JSON Web Tokens)
+- **Authentication**: JWT
 - **Authorization**: RBAC

 ## Installation and Setup
 To run this project locally, follow these steps:

 1. Clone the repository:
-   git clone repository-url
+   git clone repository-url.

 2. Set up the database:
-Create a new database in MySQL using: create database drustvenamreza.
+Create a new database in MySQL using: create database socialnetwork.
+Set up datasource url to socialnetwork database and other parameters in application.properties.

-3. Run the backend application:
+4. Run the backend application:
 Navigate to the backend directory and run: mvn spring-boot:run.

-4. Run the frontend application:
+5. Run the frontend application:
 Navigate to the frontend directory and run: npm install then ng serve.

 Open the project at: http://localhost:4200